pre-cosyne-brainhack/hackathon2026/_tabs/con2phys.md

 3. Check that everything runs correctly by starting Jupyter and opening the example notebooks.

-For electrophysiological data analysis, you are welcome to use your favourite packages and pipelines.
+You are welcome to use your favourite packages and pipelines, but if you are unsure where to begin with, here are some recommended packages:
-If you have never done it before, we recommend installing these packages:
 - neurodsp (pip install neurodsp) digital signal processing toolbox (for neural time series)
 - mne (pip install mne) digital signal processing toolbox (for neurophysiological data)
 - pynapple (pip install pynapple) general neurophysiological data analysis
+- **please add as you see fit**